Acrylic vs. Fiberglass Shower: Which is Best for my Bathroom?Published on Thursday September 10, 2020

 Fiberglass shower bases are made with polyester resin mixed with woven glass fibers.
 It might be sprayed with a gel coating to keep it from fading as quickly.
 The material is poured into a mold to create one unit without seams.
 These units are typically restricted to certain sizes and are not available in as wide a variety of textures and colors compared to acrylic.

 The differences between fiberglass and acrylic showers and tubs extends beyond aesthetics.
 When it comes to durability, acrylic lasts much longer than fiberglass.
 Acrylic is harder to scratch or puncture than fiberglass, and therefore requires fewer repairs and typically has a longer life expectancy.
 Fiberglass is much more susceptible to color loss, scratching, and damage.

 However, if the fiberglass is damaged over time, it is relatively easy and affordable to repair or replace.

 While both options are on the affordable side of shower materials, acrylic stalls tend to be slightly more expensive than fiberglass.
 However, this price difference is because acrylic lasts longer, is easier to maintain, and requires fewer repairs over time.
 Fiberglass, while one of the least expensive materials, will likely need to be replaced sooner than an acrylic shower base or tub.

 When it comes to choosing an acrylic vs. fiberglass shower for your home, acrylic offers far more benefits for the cost than fiberglass.
 With an acrylic shower base, you get customization and durability for an affordable price.

 Whether you’re looking for a shower replacement or to convert a bathtub into a shower, trust Long Baths™ to deliver the best materials and unparalleled craftsmanship — because the quality you notice often comes from the details you don’t.
-Call 844-308-9135 or visit us online today to get a quote or schedule a free, in-home consultation.
+Visit us online today to get a quote or schedule a free, in-home consultation.